-The syllabus will be provided by the BSB.
-The syllabus and curriculum is based on the principle that the Civil Litigation course should prepare candidates of the vocational component of training for the work-based component as well as the early years of practice at the Civil Bar, and that the syllabus and curriculum should focus upon the fundamental principles, key rules and core elements of civil litigation.
+The syllabus is provided by the BSB.
+The syllabus and curriculum are based on the principle that the Civil Litigation course prepares candidates of the vocational component of training for the workbased component as well as the early years of practice at the Civil Bar, and that the syllabus and curriculum focus upon the fundamental principles, key rules and core elements of civil litigation.